kenbabu/prior22v1/src/docs/source/usage.md

 $ docker run -it --name priorv22_app --rm priorv22

 ```
-Run docker in detatched mode i.e. you can exist the docker shell and still have docker running in the
-background.
-    - docker run -dit --name priorv22_app --rm priorv22

 ### Get UMLS_CUI ID for a disease
 - Search  [DisGeNET](https://www.disgenet.org/search) for mapping between disease names and corresponding UMLS IDs